 The non-credit Core Course: Learning Focused Course Design provides participants with the opportunity to design, or re-design, a course.
-We will focus on creating alignment between course learning outcomes, teaching methods and activities, and student assessments.
-The course will be offered in the winter semester, with 6 classes and 6 labs on alternating weeks.
-Classes and labs will be held on Tuesdays from 4:00 to 7:00 PM in Killam B-400, beginning February 13th, 2018.
-Participants from the Truro, Yarmouth, or New Brunswick campuses may request an alternate method for attending.
-Please contact Betsy Keating, Program Coordinator, (902) 494-4126 or email@example.com, for questions or request.
+We focus on creating alignment between course learning outcomes, teaching methods and activities, and student assessments.
+In general, classes and labs take place on alternating weeks.
+The course will be offered in Truro for the fall 2018 semester and in Halifax for the winter 2019 semester.

 2. Peer Observations

 Certificate participants will engage in three teaching observations by peers/colleagues from within or across disciplines.
 Peer observation is confidential and strictly non-evaluative.
 Formative feedback from peer observations will allow participants to critically assess and reflect on their own teaching practice, and participants may benefit by including peer observations as evidence in their teaching dossiers.
 The observations may take place in a classroom setting or during another approved teaching session, including within online course offerings, depending on the participant’s context.
 Participants may pair up to observe, offer, and receive feedback.
 Or, they may seek observers from outside the Certificate program.
 If necessary, arrangements may be made for observations to take place at a different institution or by video conferencing.
 Observers will be provided with guidance and a template for observation.
 Participants will write reflections on their observation and feedback experiences.

 For more information on the observations, contact Betsy Keating, Program Coordinator, (902) 494-4126 or firstname.lastname@example.org.